GENESIS 1: CREATION, the BEGINNING

 Specific objections to Big Bang cosmology:

-Some will object that the Big Bang creation scenario seems to describe the universe formed (or “evolved”) into something more complex appearing than the uniformly expanding hydrogen gas cloud that it originated from.
+Some will object that the Big Bang creation and its self-assembly scenario seem to describe the universe created itself, or it “evolved” into something more complex appearing than the uniformly expanding hydrogen gas cloud that it originated from.

 Some object to the alleged 13.5 billion year age for the universe by modern astronomy.

 The commentary does not endorse this great age.
 Big Bang cosmology clearly implies a lengthy period was required for the universe to form after the instant, explosive creation of matter.
-The theoretical basis for this derived age came from cosmological spectral redshift measurements for the most distant galaxies and the thermal microwave background measurements of space.
+The theoretical basis for this stated age came from cosmological spectral redshift measurements for the most distant galaxies and the thermal microwave background measurements of space.
 Also radiometric dating of meteorites and space rocks give ages of billions of years.
 However, Topical note 7 explains that radiometric dating uses flawed assumptions.
-The data workups for these methods involved selective collection, assumptions, subjective corrections, and lengthy calculations- that were all certainly influenced by prevailing ideas about the great age of the universe.
+The data workups for these methods involved selective collection and use of the data, subjective corrections, and lengthy calculations- that were all certainly influenced by researchers’ beliefs about the great age of the universe.
+This circular reasoning certainly influenced the results.

 Would a universe that is actually “billions of years” old conflict with the Bible?

 God apparently limited His creation account to unscientific “literary” descriptions of its events for scientifically uneducated ancient humans.
-Yet this study explains how the Genesis 1 account is factual and is consistent with observational science.
-These commentaries and Topical notes see through the “literary style” descriptions of factual events in the Genesis 1 account to describe the science behind them.
+These commentaries explain how the Genesis 1 account is factual and is consistent with trustworthy observational science.
+The Genesis 1 commentaries see through the “literary style” descriptions of factual events in the creation account and describe the science behind them.

-Scripture is explained to be consistent with modern astronomical discoveries:
+Scripture was explained to be consistent with astronomical discoveries:

-The claim by conventional scientists that modern astronomy has “disproved” the Genesis 1 creation account shows a lack of its understanding and of the correct meanings for Exodus 20:11 and Genesis 1:14-16.
-Also, the many described conjectural features of Big Bang cosmology that are not supported by observational discoveries are validly not used for evaluation of scriptural accuracy.
+The claim by conventional scientists that modern astronomy has “disproved” the Genesis 1 creation account shows a lack of understanding- the account, the earth's gradual sky clearing during its first four days, and correct meanings of Exodus 20:11 and Genesis 1:14-18.
+Also, the many conjectural features of Big Bang cosmology that are not supported by astronomical discoveries were omitted to make a valid comparison of scripture with science for agreement.

-Commentary coverage for Genesis 1 continues with Genesis 1: Creation, The Six Days for vv2-31 where God transformed the barren planet earth into a habitat with life.
+Commentary coverage for Genesis 1 continues with Genesis 1: Creation, The Six Days for vv2-31.

 Click on active links to read internet references: